Mixdown Tutorial FX Part 2 - Compression

 What is Compression?

 Compression is used to alter the dynamics (contrast between loud and quiet) of a sound.
-Downward compression in it's simplest form makes the louder parts of a sound quieter.
-This levels out the signal and can give a more balanced sound.
+Downward compression in it's simplest form makes the louder parts of a signal quieter.
+This levels out the signal and can give a more balanced result.

 Why would I need to use compression?